-According to the 2015 National Survey on Drug Use and Health conducted by the Substance Abuse and Mental Health Administration, an estimated 20.8 million Americans age 12 and older had a substance use disorder, of which 15.7 million were alcohol use disorders.
+According to the 2015, National Survey on Drug Use and Health conducted by the Substance Abuse and Mental Health Administration, an estimated 20.8 million Americans age 12 and older had a substance use disorder, of which 15.7 million were alcohol use disorders.
 Of those, 2.7 million had an illicit drug use disorder as well.
 This number makes alcohol the leading substance abused in the United States.
-Of the people with alcohol use disorder and illicit drug disorder, 623,000 of these were adolescents ages 12 to 17 (2.5% of all adolescents).
-Almost four million (3.8 million) individuals ages 18-25 (10.9% of young adults) and 11.3 million individuals 26 years or older (5.4%) had both an alcohol use disorder and illicit drug disorder.
+Of the people with alcohol use disorder and illicit drug disorder, 623,000 were adolescents ages 12 to 17 (2.5% of all adolescents).
+Almost four million (3.8 million) individuals ages 18 to 25 (10.9% of young adults) and 11.3 million individuals 26 years or older (5.4%) had both an alcohol use disorder and substance use disorder.
 However, this number has been steadily declining since 2002.
 Almost half of the people with any substance abuse problem, including alcohol, also had a co-existing mental illness.

 The patient may have hypertension (HTN) or insomnia initially.
 In later stages, the patient may complain of nausea/vomiting, hematemesis, abdominal distension, epigastric pain, weight loss, jaundice, or other symptoms or signs suggestive of liver dysfunction.
 They may be asymptomatic early on.

-On exam, they may exhibit signs of cerebellar dysfunction, such as ataxia or difficulty with fine motor skills.
+They may exhibit signs of cerebellar dysfunction, such as ataxia or difficulty with fine motor skills, on exam.
 They may exhibit slurred speech, tachycardia, memory impairment, nystagmus, disinhibited behavior, or hypotension.
 They may present with tremors, confusion/mental status changes, asterixis, ruddy palms, jaundice, ascites, or other signs of advanced liver disease.
 There may also be spider angiomata, hepatomegaly/splenomegaly (early; liver becomes cirrhotic and shrunken in advanced disease).
 They may develop bleeding disorders, anemia, gastritis/ulcers, or pancreatitis as complications of alcohol use.
 Labs will reveal anemia, thrombocytopenia, coagulopathy, hyponatremia, hyperammonemia, elevated ammonia levels, or decreased B12/folate levels as the advanced liver disease develops.